13 Easy Ways That You Can Save More Money Every Month

 Make A Budget

 This seems obvious, but for some people budgeting is very foreign.
-If you have a lot of trouble saving, then try using a 50/30/20 method.
+If you have a lot of trouble saving, then try using the 50/30/20 rule.
 That means 50% of your income goes to basic necessities (food, shelter, etc), 30% goes towards things you want (eating out, vacations, etc) and 20% goes into savings (or an investment account).
 If you can’t afford to do the 50/30/20 method, find a budget and a breakdown that works for you.